mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

     - None
     world_the_end:
     - None
-# Checks and shows on players login if he have been changed hes name over Mojang
+# Checks if players name changed from last known
-# Looks to be working only with online servers, duhhhh
 CheckForNameChange:
-  OnLogin: false
-  AmountToShow: 3
-  OnInfoShow: true
   # Do you want to perform commands
   PerformCommandsOnNewName: false
   # Command list to be performed in case player logs in with new name